nagakamira/pm/README.md

     pan -U

-If you want to update the /pkg/rcs without updating package(s), run:
+If you want to update the recipe directory without updating package(s), run:

     pan -u